steipete/Aspects/README.md

 An important limitation is that for class-based hooking, a method can only be hooked once within the subclass hierarchy.
 [See #2](https://github.com/steipete/Aspects/issues/2)
 This does not apply for objects that are hooked.
 Aspects creates a dynamic subclass here and has full control.

-KVO works if observers are created after your calls `aspect_hookSelector:` It most likely will crash the other way around.
-Still looking for workarounds here - any help appreciated.

 Because of ugly implementation details on the ObjC runtime, methods that return unions that also contain structs might not work correctly unless this code runs on the arm64 runtime.

 Credits